appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 ---
 title: Using the Testing Portal
-metaTitle: Using the Testing Portal
+description: Learn how to use the Testing Portal for downloading binaries.
+Streamline your app testing process with Appcircle.
-metaDescription: Using the Testing Portal
+tags: [appcircle, testing, portal, distribution]
 sidebar_position: 4
 ---